KenKundert/svg_schematic/README.rst

 Contributions in the form of pull requests are welcome.

 I tend to create symbols as I need them.
-If you create missing symbols, please␣ consider contributing them back to the project.
+If you create missing symbols, please consider contributing them back to the project.